 Nerve joins a handful of genre films coming out in the 2010s that are readily embracing the online world and social media.
-See works like The Den (2013), Open Windows (2014), Unfriended (2014), Jeruzalem (2015), Friend Request (2016) and Selfie from Hell (2018) that all take place across the internet/social media and/or have adopted a visual style that uses the film screen as a computer screen that is constantly broken up by messenger, browser and chat windows popping up.
+See works like The Den (2013), Open Windows (2014), Unfriended (2014), Jeruzalem (2015), Friend Request (2016), Selfie from Hell (2018) and Host (2020) that all take place across the internet/social media and/or have adopted a visual style that uses the film screen as a computer screen that is constantly broken up by messenger, browser and chat windows popping up.
 Even a killer shark film like The Shallows (2016) employs a visual style where the screen is constantly being interrupted by message threads and Facetime chats.

 If anything, Nerve plays out like an online version of 13 Sins (2014).
 The teen thriller/horror film has a bad reputation as usually something bland and vapid that makes an easy pitch to romance and/or good-looking leads.
 In this regard, Nerve is better made than most.
 Joost and Schulman launch into it with an incredibly vibrant visual scheme where the entire city bursts with lit-up colour like a Day Glo world.
 The reasonably engaging plot does start to fall down by the end, which is dependent on a vast deus ex machina magical hackathon and one of the bad guys of the piece doing an abrupt about face to reveal he has been a good guy all along.